Floydlang/floyd/Notes/Floyd script -- next features.md

 	}

-# FUNCTIONS
-Function always have the same syntax, no matter if they are member functions of a struct, a constructor or a free function.

-NOTE: A function is a thing that takes a structas an argument and returns another struct/or basic type.

-# IF - THEN -ELSE
+# IF - THEN -ELSE -- STATEMENT & EXPRESSION
 This is a normal if-else-if-else construct, like in most languages.

 		if(s == "one"){